-Selfinvest Group is very committed to engage and interact with our employees to create a world-class workplace.
-In the beginning of 2019 we therefore introduced an engagement process in our subsidiary Bunker Holding to make sure that working in our Group is a motivating and satisfying experience.
+USTC Group is very committed to engage and interact with our employees to create a world-class workplace.
+In the beginning of 2019 this included the introduction of an engagement process in our subsidiary Bunker Holding to make sure that working in our Group is a motivating and satisfying experience.
 This means that all employees in Bunker Holding were invited to take a short survey to provide their feedback and ideas for improvement.
 All managers are responsible for acting upon the feedback and committed to do so.
-In April 2019, 85 percent of all employees completed the engagement survey.
+In April 2019, 85 percent of all invited employees completed the engagement survey.